Senior couple looking at an iPad.

 The project aims to recruit 80 adults aged 50 or older and 40 adults aged 16–30.

-Participants will work together with researchers to develop new technologies aimed at creating connections within the region.
+Participants works together with researchers to develop new technologies aimed at creating connections within the region.

-The following technologies will be used and developed:
+The following technologies are being used and developed:

 • Extended reality: giving participants the ability to move around heritage sites and natural landscapes.